-4.7 Federal Table
+4.7 FEDERAL TABLE 7

 The CDE shall submit Federal Table 7 (Office of Management and Budget (OMB) Circular No. 1820-0677) to the Agency.
 The Table, to be completed by the Agency, is due to the CDE by September 1st of each year of this agreement.
 The completion of Table 7 is required by the federal OSEP for use in the State Performance Plan (SPP) /Annual Performance Report (APR).
-Upon written request from the Agency, the CDE will provide weblinks to additional information regarding the SPP and APR.
+Additional information regarding the SPP and APR may be found at the following website, http://www2.ed.gov/fund/data/report/idea/sppapr.html.
 The SPP/APR is written by the CDE SED, for submission to OSEP every year.
 Table 7 requires completion of the Report of Dispute Resolution under Part B, of the IDEA including: